 The mosque, which has been restored, and the village nearby are around 120 years old.
 The main house had a courtyard and a staircase and was surrounded by about twenty other houses as well as stores, fields, tobacco drying rooms, cemeteries, wells and the nearby watchtower.
 This indicates that they were fairly well off.

 On one side, on top of the hill, you can see three watchtowers in a row which safeguarded the area.
 If you’re fit it’s a fairly easy climb up from the road in good weather and you can enjoy the view over the valley.

 The road itself is not paved, but it is a firm surface with grit and small stones.
-It is also one-way so you may find yourself backing up if you meet someone en route.
+It is also one way so you may find yourself backing up if you meet someone en route.
 Watch out for goats suddenly appearing on the road.

-What could I combine it with for a day trip?
+What could I combine with Wadi Al Helo for a day trip?